 Joe is also responsible for EPCOR Water USA's growing investment and presence in the southwestern United States.
 Prior to this assignment, Joe was Senior Vice President, New Business Enterprises with EUI, responsible for EUI water business development across Canada and the U.S. Previous positions with EUI also included senior responsibilities in energy origination and plant development.

 Before re-joining EUI in 2000, Joe was Director of Wholesale and Commercial Markets at Encore Energy Solutions L.P., EPCOR's joint venture with Engage Energy, providing transitional consulting services in deregulating markets, including Alberta, Ontario, and California.

 Joe has a Bachelor of Commerce degree from the University of British Columbia with a double major in Marketing and Urban Land Economics.
 In 2008, he completed the Harvard Advanced Management Program.

-Joe currently serves as President of the National Association of Water Companies and on the Advisory Board of Arizona State University's Kyl Center for Water Policy at the Morrison Institute.
+Joe is Past President of the National Association of Water Companies and on the Advisory Board of Arizona State University's Kyl Center for Water Policy at the Morrison Institute.
 He is a member of the external advisory committee of the Water Resources Research Council at the University of Arizona as well as the University of Arizona's Water, Environmental and Energy Solutions External Advisory Board.
 In addition, Joe is a member of Greater Phoenix Leadership and the Canada Arizona Business Council.